CLI options

 • gvim -u file uses the given file for initialization instead of vimrc files

-• useful to test plugins, apply different vimrc based on which project you are working on, etc
+• useful to test plugins, apply a different vimrc based on which project you are working on, etc

 • gvim -u NONE all initializations are skipped